-According to the American Trucking Association's "American Trucking Trends 2013" report, the trucking industry transported approximately 68.5% of the total volume of freight transported in the United States during 2012, which equates to 9.4 billion tons and approximately \$642 billion in revenue.
+According to the American Trucking Association's "American Trucking Trends 2016" report, the trucking industry transported approximately 70.1% of the total volume of freight transported in the United States during 2015, which equates to 10.5 billion tons and approximately \$726 billion in revenue.
 The truckload industry is highly fragmented and is impacted by several economic and business factors, many of which are beyond the control of individual carriers.
 The state of the economy, coupled with equipment capacity levels, can impact freight rates.
 Volatility of various operating expenses, such as fuel and insurance, make the predictability of profit levels uncertain.
 Availability, attraction, retention and compensation of drivers also affect operating costs, as well as equipment utilization.
 In addition, the capital requirements for equipment, coupled with potential uncertainty of used equipment values, impact the ability of many carriers to expand their operations.
 The current operating environment is characterized by the following:

-- · Intense competition for freight; - · Price increases by truck and trailer equipment manufacturers; - · Volatile fuel costs, generally trending higher, and - · In recent years, many less profitable or undercapitalized carriers have been forced to consolidate or to exit the industry.
+- Intense competition for freight; - Price increases by truck and trailer equipment manufacturers; - Volatile fuel costs; and - Pressure on less profitable or undercapitalized carriers to consolidate or exit the industry.